If you can’t shake the feeling that your dog is in charge of you instead of the other way around, it might be time to learn how to train a dog.

 - Establish and enforce rules.
 Praise your pet for following a rule.
 If a rule is not followed, reinforce training immediately without using physical punishment.

-4. Control your dogs food intake – Don’t offer an endless supply of food.
+Don’t offer an endless supply of food.
 Instead, provide food twice per day for grown dogs.
 Puppies on the other hand should me fed 3-4 times per day.
-To avoid your dog gobbling up their meal too fast followed by regurgitation on your carpet, consider buying a slow-feeder bowl such as this one:
+To avoid your dog gobbling up their meal too fast followed by regurgitation on your carpet, consider buying a slow-feeder bowl such as the one on the right –>

 The spirals in the bowl make it hard to get to the food and slow your dog’s eating speed way down and thus preventing choking, vomiting, gastrointestinal discomfort as well as food bloat.